How to Prevent Malnutrition in Older Adults

 There are many resources for you or your loved one if they’re struggling with malnutrition or food insecurity.

-• Home delivered meals (in the Boston area, for example, Springwell, Empath, Ethos, Meals on Wheels) for those aged 60 and older.
-Call the Office of Elder Affairs at 617-727-7750 or visit Meals on Wheels online and click “find a meal.”
+- Home-delivered meals (in the Boston area, for example, Springwell, Ethos, and Meals on Wheels) for those aged 60 and older.
+Call 1-800-243-4636 to see if you’re eligible for home-delivered meals through the Executive Office of Elder Affairs’ Senior Nutrition Program, or visit Meals on Wheels online and click “find meals.”

-• Medically tailored meals (e.g. Community Servings) can meet the needs of those with specific health conditions such as diabetes, kidney disease, and diabetes.
+- Medically tailored meals (e.g. Community Servings) can meet the needs of those with specific health conditions such as diabetes and kidney disease.

-• Regional elder care agencies in Massachusetts, known as ASAPs (Aging Service Access Providers), can help you coordinate care and understand which services your loved one may be eligible for.
+- Regional elder care agencies in Massachusetts, known as Aging Service Access Providers (ASAPs), can help you coordinate care and understand which services your loved one may be eligible for.

 Lizzie Russo also contributed to this blog post.